Inner Functions, Composition Operators, Symbolic Dynamics and Thermodynamic Formalism

 is {\em admissible} if for any $n \ge 0$, the composition $\phi_{e_n} \circ \phi_{e_{n+1}}$ makes sense.
 It is easy to see that the incidence matrix which indicates admissible compositions is finitely primitive (see Section \ref{sec:shift-shape} for the definition).

 The normalization $F(0) = 0$ guarantees that the inverse branches $\phi_{e_n}$ contract by a definite factor.
 In particular, admissible infinite words code single points.
-The set of admissible infinite words is almost in bijection with points on the unit circle, as points in $\mathscr E$ do not have a unique coding.
+The set of admissible infinite words is almost in bijection with points on the unit circle: the only obstruction being that points in $\mathscr E$ do not have a unique coding.